nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ### 2.3.3 Load Modules Sequence Diagram
 ![Load Modules Sequence Diagram](UML/Images/LoadModules.png)

 When any component requires reading the NUS module files, the loadModules() method is called.
+Data from nusmods.json is accurate as of March 17, 2023.

 ### 2.3.4 Save Events Sequence Diagram